gigalixir/gigalixir-cli/docs/source/main.rst

     git push gigalixir master

-Wait a minute or two since this is the first deploy, then test it out.
+Wait a minute or two since this is the first deploy, then verify by running

 .. code-block:: bash